vincecampanale/blog/_drafts/2017-06-22-const-or-let.markdown

 ```
 ...at *compile* time (yes, [Javascript gets compiled](https://github.com/getify/You-Dont-Know-JS/blob/31e1d4ff600d88cc2ce243903ab8a3a9d15cce15/scope%20%26%20closures/ch1.md)).

-There's a dark side of hoisting, though.
-Javascript's compiler can be a bit *too* helpful at times.
+There's a dark side to the way `var` gets hoisted, though.
+Javascript's compiler can be a bit *too* helpful in some situations.

-If you use a variable within a function but don't instantiate that variable in that function, the compiler will look for a `var` in the parent function scope.
-It will keep looking all the way up the chain until it gets to the root scope of the entire application.
+If you use a variable within a function but don't instantiate the variable in that function, the compiler will look for a `var` in the parent function scope.
+If it doesn't find it there, t will keep looking all the way up the chain until it gets to the global scope.
 If it still doesn't see a `var` declaration up there, it will just go ahead and make one for you, like so
 ```javascript
 function logC() {
   c = 2;